 - We strongly encourage you to use the class newsgroup (su.class.cs255) as your first line of defense for the programming projects.
 TAs will be monitoring the newsgroup daily and, who knows, maybe someone else has already answered your question. - You can also email the staff at cs255ta@cs.stanford.edu

 4.2 Deliverables

-In addition to your well-decomposed, well-commented solution to the assignment, you should submit a README containing the names, leland usernames and SUIDs of the people in your group as well as a description of the design choices you made in implementing each of the required security features.
-For easier testing, please include
+In addition to your well-decomposed, well-commented solution to the assignment and your keystore file, you should submit a README containing: